rsvim/rfc/6-Syntax.md

 - Symbols: identify function, parameters, class, variables, constants, etc.
 - Brace/Tag Matching: identify corresponding opening/closing braces or HTML/XML tags.

-Coloring and visual effect system is the most important and so easy to obvious at a glance for users.
+Coloring and visual effect system is the most important and easyly obvious at a glance for users.
 In this section we will use coloring system as a use case to describe what syntax parser we need in Rsvim.

 ### Tech Solution